creynaud/hands-on-django-doc/source/add_delete_notes_views.rst

 Don't forget to write some tests for the new note creation view.
 You can take the note edition view tests as an example.

 Also add a view to delete notes, with tests too.

+Don’t forget to commit your changes before going to the next step.